dokester/BayesicFitting/docs/Sampling.md

 ## Conclusion.

-Uniform sampling over the prior does not always yield the proper results.
+Sampling over the prior does not always yield the proper results.
 Especially for priors that slowly approach zero.
 At a certain point the computed value for the prior is 0.0, while mathematically they are not yet zero.
 This is another example of "Mathematically it is all OK, computationally it is a nightmare."

+Using 64-bit floats, Gauss priors yield non zero values in the sigma range [-8,8].
+Outside that range NS breaks down, although effect of ill sampling are already felt as early as at 4 sigma.
+For Laplace priors the non zero range is between sigmas [-36,36] and for Cauchy priors it is between [-1e16,1e16].
+The latter would probably never be a pactical problem.
+The former could ready be a problem halfway the range.

 Fortunately it can be remedied, by sampling over an integration box, and calulating the evidence integral from logLikelihood + logPrior over de